lcamichigan/alumni-association-bylaws/README.md

 ## Article VII.
 Suspension of Chapter Operations, Dissolution of Corporation

 1. _Suspension_.
-In the event that the charter of Sigma Zeta of Lambda Chi Alpha Fraternity at the University of Michigan is suspended or revoked for any reason, all of the property, both real and personal, belonging to this Zeta and to the Corporation shall pass to Lambda Chi Alpha Fraternity, Incorporated, of Indianapolis, Indiana, in trust for the following purposes: The property may be held or sold in the sole discretion of the trustee.
-The trustee shall, if sufficient trust funds are available, first pay any outstanding liabilities of the Zeta and of the Corporation which remain unpaid at the time the assets are transferred to the trustee.
-During the term of the trust the income of the trust fund shall be paid to Lambda Chi Alpha Educational Foundation, Inc. of Indianapolis, Indiana.
-If this Zeta is reactivated within a period of twenty (20) years from the date of the commencement of this trust, the trust shall terminate and the proceeds shall be distributed to a not-for-profit corporation which shall be organized for the same purposes as this Corporation was organized.
-In the event that this Zeta is not reactivated within this term of twenty (20) years, then at the end of this term the trust shall terminate and the proceeds shall be distributed to Lambda Chi Alpha Educational Foundation, Inc. of Indianapolis, Indiana.
+In the event that Sigma Zeta of Lambda Chi Alpha Fraternity at the University of Michigan becomes defunct, all property of this Zeta and the Corporation shall pass into a Chapter Rehabilitation Account under the terms of Code 5-6 of the ΛΧΑ Statutory Code.

 2. _Dissolution_.
 Should this Corporation be dissolved while Sigma Zeta is still an active chapter of Lambda Chi Alpha Fraternity, all property, real and